 If you are facing DWI charges, you need an experienced and aggressive attorney who is not afraid to fight for your rights.
 Bryan Wilson, the Texas Law Hawk, strives to help his clients navigate the legal system and work toward the best possible outcome for each unique case.
 Browse his site to learn more about DWI penalties in Texas, or contact Bryan Wilson, Fort Worth DWI defense lawyer for a free consultation.

-How His Firm Can Help
+How This Criminal Defense Law Firm Can Help

 He can also help you with driver’s license suspension, ignition interlock devices, and related issues.
 No matter how serious or difficult your case may be, he is prepared to fight for you.
 This Fort Worth DWI defense attorney doesn’t back down.